Between the ages of 12 and 17, many teens experiment with drugs of all kinds. Alcohol, marijuana, cocaine, heroin, prescription drugs, and others.

 - Co–occurring disorders.
 Eating disorders, depression, anxiety, and more can become evident during the teen years.
 These too can push teens to self-medicate their symptoms with drugs and alcohol.

 Parents may feel helpless in the face of these issues.
 It’s impossible to change some of them and if they are having an effect on the teenager, parents feel powerless.
 The fact is that teens in recovery report that their parents’ thoughts and opinions on drug abuse and addiction do factor into their process.
-Speaking up about your teen’s issues can be an effective first step in helping him or her to fight off abuse of drugs and alcohol.
+Speaking up about your teen’s issues can be an effective first step in helping him or her to fight off their teen drug addiction.
 However, if dependence becomes a problem, enrolling the addicted teen in a comprehensive rehab is the best choice.

 Statistics on Teen Drug Use

-The National Institutes of Health keep close track of the numbers of teens abusing drugs and which drugs they use at different ages.
+The National Institutes of Health keep close track of drug use in teens, including number of teens abusing drugs and which drugs they use at different ages.
 Some of the numbers add up to high percentages of teens using drugs of all kinds and opening themselves up to the development of drug addiction.
 By the time teens reach the 12th grade, many have abused drugs and alcohol and some have gone on to develop drug and alcohol addiction:

 - Approximately 48.2 percent of high school seniors reported abusing drugs of some kind.